 - Seek out your own reverse mortgage counselor

 - Never sign anything you do not fully understand

 - Make sure the loan is federally insured

 Reporting Fraud or Abuse

 If you suspect fraud or abuse, let the counselor, lender, or loan servicer know.
-You may also file a complaint:
+You may also want to file a complaint with: